GreatDevelopers/DeployERP/docs/PrintFormat.md

 ## Using the Print Format form

-**To access Print Format:** </br>
+**To access Print Format:**
-Home > Settings > Print Format</br>
+Home > Settings > Print Format

-**To create a Print Format form:**</br>
+**To create a Print Format form:**
-1. Go to the Print Format List, click on New.</br>
+1. Go to the Print Format List, click on New.
-2. Enter a name and select a DocType for which the Print Format is to be used.</br>
+2. Enter a name and select a DocType for which the Print Format is to be used.
-3. Select the module for which it should apply.</br>
+3. Select the module for which it should apply.
 4. You may select either to set standard format as 'yes' or 'no'.
-5. Under styling settings, you can change the font, align the labels together on the left or right,</br> add headings for sections, etc. Also, it can be edited under the section custom CSS.
+5. Under styling settings, you can change the font, align the labels together on the left or right,
+add headings for sections, etc. Also, it can be edited under the section custom CSS.
 7. Save.

 ## Using Jinja/JS scripting under Print Format
-To style the Print Format using custom Jinja/JS, click on Custom Format. </br>
+To style the Print Format using custom Jinja/JS, click on Custom Format.
-If you select this option, there'll be a checkbox for raw printing. </br>
+If you select this option, there'll be a checkbox for raw printing.
-To know more about raw printing,[click here](https://docs.erpnext.com/docs/user/manual/en/setting-up/print/raw-printing).</br>
+To know more about raw printing,[click here](https://docs.erpnext.com/docs/user/manual/en/setting-up/print/raw-printing).

 ## Using the Print Format Builder to create print formats with UI

-**To access Print Format Builder: **</br>
+**To access Print Format Builder: **
-Home > Settings > Print Format Builder</br>
+Home > Settings > Print Format Builder

 1. Either select an existing format to edit or create a new format.
 2. Here you can drag and drop fields from the sidebar to the page and vice versa.